U.S.-Ireland Research and Development Partnership

 Under the United States-Ireland Research and Development Partnership, NIFA is participating in a pilot initiative which provides opportunities for the U.S., Ireland, and Northern Ireland to collaborate in developing solutions to priority challenges in agriculture.

 Funding for U.S. scientists is provided through NIFA’s Agriculture and Food Research Initiative (AFRI).
 Funding for scientists in Ireland and Northern Ireland is provided from the Republic of Ireland Department of Agriculture, Food and the Marine (DAFM) and the Northern Ireland Department of Agriculture, Environment and Rural Affairs (DAERA).
 The partnership between NIFA, DAFM and DAERA leverages scientific and financial resources to focus on strategic research priorities of mutual interest.
 Scientists from the U.S., Ireland, and Northern Ireland may develop collaborative applications and submit those, via a U.S. scientist, through the Agriculture and Food Research Initiative — Foundational and Applied Science Program Request for Applications that addresses the pilot research priorities.
-Research applications may be submitted in the following seven Program Area Priorities:
+Research applications may be submitted in the following six Program Area Priorities:

 - Pests and Beneficial Species in Agricultural Production Systems;

 - Welfare and Well-Being of Agricultural Animals;

 - Animal Breeding and Functional Annotation of Genomes; and

 - Mitigating Antimicrobial Resistance Across the Food Chain.